 Lab Rotation Policies for G1s

-- G1s are required to participate in three virtual 5-week rotations in the fall and two in-person (COVID dependent) 4-week rotations in the spring.
+- G1s are required to participate in three 4-week rotations or one 8 week and one 4 week rotation.
 Students are encouraged to conduct additional rotations if necessary.

 - Each student is assigned a graduate student or postdoctoral mentor for guidance and advice on lab practices and policies.